nick-graveyard/nkiermaier.github.io.raw/README.md

 5. HTML5 boilerplate, Jquery, Bootstrap included.

-Note: Really hoping Octopress 3.0 will have category homepages and pagination included.
+Note: Really hoping Octopress 3.0 will have category homepages and pagination included, b/c it looks awesome an would solve all my problems.
   * https://github.com/imathis/octopress